smb12356/predictingReturningUsers/proposal_final.md

 ## Check for missing values.

+None

 ## Identify potential features for machine learning (some columns may not have predictive power)

+Churn catagory.

 ## Identify the target column.

+Churn which needed to featured engineered from

 ## Look at the distribution of the target columns. for categorical type, find out if it is imblanced.
 For numeric type, see how it is distributed  (summary statistics, boxplot, histogram).